aws-actions/aws-codebuild-run-build/README.md

 to kick off a CodeBuild project from your git sandbox.
 You could push your changes to an open PR, but if you only want to test one project this may be faster.
+In order to use this tool,
-Running this way expects you to use git to select the commit you want to test (by checking it out).
+you must first `git checkout` the commit that you want to test. commit you want to test (by checking it out).

 ```